-Are you looking for the kind of destination that seamlessly combines adventure with ethereal sights?
-If so, Iceland certainly has you covered…
+Are you looking for the kind of hiker’s paradise destination that seamlessly combines adventure with ethereal sights?
+If so, Iceland certainly has you covered… A mystical land where glacial wilderness contrasts magnificently soothing green terrains, hiking in Iceland is a dream come true

-A mystical land where glacial wilderness contrasts magnificently soothing green terrains, Iceland is a hiking dream come true.
-There are endless hiking opportunities in Iceland, from geothermally active areas to lava fields and the many (and I do mean many!) crashing waterfalls speckled across the Golden Circle.
-From multi-day treks to shorter, family-friendly hikes, there’s nothing that the trails in Iceland can’t offer.
+There are endless hiking opportunities in Iceland, from geothermal active areas to lava fields and the many (many!) crashing waterfalls across the Golden Circle.
+From multi-day treks to shorter, family-friendly hikes, there’s nothing that the diverse landscapes and trails in Iceland can’t offer.

-Hiking boots at the ready – we’re heading on the most EPIC Iceland adventure.
+Hiking boots at the ready – we’re heading on the most EPIC Iceland adventure!

 What to Know Before Hiking in Iceland